CosmicPredator/iced-guide/src/layout/2_length.md

 - `Length::Fixed(f32)`

 ## 1. `Length::Fill` enum
 [`Length::Fill`](https://docs.rs/iced/latest/iced/enum.Length.html#variant.Fill) is used to set a widget's width or height to fill the viewport.
-For example, setting a `container`'s `width` property to `Length::Fill` will set the `container`'s width to fill the available sapce.
+For example, setting a `container`'s `width` property to `Length::Fill` will set the `container`'s width to fill the available space.

 ```rust,ignore
 let ui = container(...)